Have you been affected by the Dieselgate scandal? Half a million UK vehicles are estimated to hold a "defeat device".

 A few years back, a number of Volkswagen vehicles were found to have built-in software helping them to cheat emissions tests and pollute roads over the regulatory limit.

-If you think your vehicle has been affected, you may be eligible for a claim.
+Recently, a multitude of Mercedes vehicles were found to have the same technology.
+If you think your Mercedes vehicle has been affected, you could be eligible to make a claim.

 The software was able to sense test-like scenarios through speed, air pressure, engine operation and steering wheel position, and would subsequently shift the vehicle into something of a safety mode, making the engine run below full power.
 This resulted in engines omitting up to 40 times more nitrogen oxide pollutants than the US's regulatory limit.

 While initially uncovered in the US, as news of the scandal spread, more and more countries also underwent investigations for this including the UK, France, Italy, Canada and Germany.
 In 2015, more than 1.2 million vehicles were recalled in England and Wales due to defeat device technology.